mhjony/meacode_task/README.md

 2. Go to directory
 > cd meacode_task

-3. To Run php files
+3. To Run php files (repeat this step for all files)
 > ./findUniqueNumbers.php